★ A Cinematic Initiative

 The library is curated.
 The choice is theirs.

 Every week, in the last five minutes of session, the children vote on what they want to watch next from a small shortlist we put together.
 The film that arrives next week is theirs.
 Not picked for them.
 Picked by them.
-That single moment of agency is one of the strongest signals our pilot teachers report — that the club becomes a place where children's voices count.
+That single moment of agency is one of the strongest signals teachers in our clubs report — that the club becomes a place where children's voices count.

 Next week's shortlist · the kids choose one